+Under the conditions of $tub\_len=10,\mathcal T=1.0, conf=\mathcal G=0.3$, we use the TSSD-OTA to track pedestrians in 2DMOT15 dataset.
 Referring to Table~\ref{tab:MOT}, the FPS is described in the form of \emph{overall speed / tracking component speed}.
 A conclusion can be drawn based on the comparison with prior and contemporary approaches that the proposed TSSD-OTA can run at frame-rates beyond real time while maintaining comparable tracking performance.
-Concerning MT and ML, the FasterRCNN-SORT performs better because the two-stage detector works well on recall rate.
-In case of MOTA, the SSD-ALSTM is better owing to the LSTM in tracking components.
-However, their solutions comes with a major drawback, i.e., high time cost.
-There are two main reasons causing the proposed TSSD-OTA can not be equal to the compared methods on some criteria. i) There are vast small objects in the 2DMOT15 dataset, but our detector with such small input image is not adept at dealing them; ii) Unlike tracking method, our model is optimized without any objective related to identity or association.
+Concerning the MT and ML, the FasterRCNN-SORT performs better because the two-stage detector works well on recall rate.
+In case of MOTA, the SSD-ALSTM is better owing to their LSTM-based tracking component.
+However, their solutions come with a major drawback, i.e., high time cost.
+There are two main reasons causing the proposed TSSD-OTA cannot be equal to the compared methods on some criteria. i) There are vast small objects in the 2DMOT15 dataset, but our detector with such small input image is not adept at dealing them; ii) Unlike most methods, our model is optimized without any objective related to identity or association.
 The proposed association loss is also not adopted in this experiment, and we will explain the reason in Section~\ref{sec:Dis}.

-Then, employing TSSD as the detector, we compare OTA and SORT \cite{bib:SORT} comprehensively.
+Then, employing the TSSD as the detector, we compare the OTA and SORT \cite{bib:SORT} comprehensively.
 As shown in Table~\ref{tab:MOT}, we achieve better indexes on MOTA, MT, ML, FN, and IDS.
 That is, the OTA generates better tracking performance while keeping quite high processing speed.